exercism/dart/CONTRIBUTING.md

 ## Contributing a New Exercise ###

 - All Exercism exercises must be defined in [problem-specifications](https://github.com/exercism/problem-specifications/tree/master/exercises) before they are implemented for a specific track.
-Please submit a PR there if your exercise is new to [Exercism](https://github.com/exercism/problem-specifications/).
+If your exercise is new, please submit a PR to [exercism/problem-specification].

 - Please make sure the new exercise conforms to specifications in the [exercism/problem-specifications](https://github.com/exercism/problem-specifications) repo.